 The transaction doesn’t have to be between the company and the employee – a sale by one employee/director shareholder to another can be caught.

-As the name suggests, reportable events are any events concerning ERS that HMRC needs to be notified about on an annual return.
+As the name suggests, reportable events are any events concerning employment related securities (ERS) that HMRC needs to be notified about on an annual return.
 Whether a tax charge will arise is a separate issue and depends on the exact nature and circumstances of the transaction.
 Bear in mind that the ERS return is not the tax collection mechanism – this remains PAYE (or the employee’s self-assessment tax return).

 The following events may not need to be reported: